Difference Between Hiring and Recruitment

 On the other hand, recruitment is an ongoing process that takes place throughout the year.
 It’s as if you’re making an effective connection and informing people about your company’s mission and value.

-As a result, if your recruitment strategy is to engage, retain, and attract the best employees, you’ll need to perform the recruitment process every day to find the best people for the company.
+As a result, if your recruitment strategy is to engage, retain, and attract the best employees, you’ll need to perform the recruitment process daily to find the company’s best people.

 So, by recruiting, you’re starting an initial bonding, a conversation about your company with people who might be interested in working for you.

-It’s similar to announcing to let people know that you’re looking for people with specific qualities, and it’s a long-term effective process that allows you to hire the best people for the job.
+It’s similar to announcing to let people know that you’re looking for people with specific qualities, and it’s an effective long-term process that allows you to hire the best people for the job.

 Recruiting is more of a team effort, so it is a continuous process of finding new talent.
 You can promote your work while recruiting because people are more likely to fit into a job that appears to have a purpose that aligns with their interests.